chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_s3.md

 - Check the status of all Chef Automate and Chef Infra Server front-end nodes by executing the `chef-automate status` command.

-- Shutdown Chef Automate service on all front-end nodes
+- Shutdown Chef Automate service on all front-end nodes.

  - Execute `sudo systemctl stop chef-automate` command in all Chef Automate nodes
  - Execute `sudo systemctl stop chef-automate` command in all Chef Infra Server